Masticophis flagellum

-Masticophis flagellum is a species of nonvenomous colubrid snake, commonly referred to as the coachwhip or the whip snake.
+Masticophis flagellum is a species of nonvenomous colubrid snake, commonly referred to as the coachwhip, whip snake or the red racer.
 It is endemic to the United States and Mexico.
-Six subspecies are recognized (including the nominotypical subspecies).
+Three subspecies are recognized (including the nominotypical subspecies).
 It is listed as a species of Least Concern by the ICUN.

 Taxonomy

 Etymology

-Masticophis is derived from the Greek words mastix, meaning "whip", and ophis, meaning "serpent".
-Flagellum is Latin for "whip".
+The generic name Masticophis is derived from the Greek words mastix, meaning "whip", and ophis, meaning "serpent".
+The specific name flagellum is Latin for "whip".
 The scientific name was given due to the braided, whip-like appearance of the tail coupled with the length of the snake.
-Subspecific translations are as follows: cingulum, Latin for "belt or girdle".
-Liniatula, (linea) Latin for "line".
-Piceus is Latin for "pitch-dark", here in reference to the color of the snake.
-Ruddocki refers to Dr. John C. Ruddock, a medical doctor and pioneer in laparoscopy in the 1930s.
-Testaceus is Latin for "hard covering made of brick or tile", in reference to the scaling pattern of the snake.
+Subspecific translations are as follows: lineatulus, (linea) Latin for "line"; testaceus, Latin for "hard covering made of brick or tile", in reference to the scaling pattern of the snake.

 Subspecies

-Including the nominotypical subspecies, there are six subspecies of Masticophis flagellum.
+Including the nominotypical subspecies, there are three subspecies of Masticophis flagellum that are recognized as being valid.
 Scientific and common names are listed below.